mcj-group/rusty-pbbs/README.md

-***Disclaimer:*** This repo contains 6 of the 12 benchmarks listed in our paper.
-The rest will be coming shortly.
-And here is the paper:

 [Brief Announcement: Is the Problem-Based Benchmark Suite Fearless with Rust?](https://doi.org/10.1145/3558481.3591313)<br>
 Javad Abdi, Guowei Zhang, Mark C. Jeffrey<br>
 ACM Symposium on Parallelism in Algorithms and Architectures (SPAA), 2023